ZarnackGroup/racoon_clip/docs/tutorial.rst

 ..
 Note::

-  For large datasets you might need to increase mem_mb and time
+  For large datasets you might need to increase mem_mb and time.

 See also: